Baseflow/flutter-geolocator/geolocator/README.md

 To use the Geolocator plugin on the web you need to be using Flutter 1.20 or higher.
 Flutter will automatically add the endorsed [geolocator_web]() package to your application when you add the `geolocator: ^6.2.0` dependency to your `pubspec.yaml`.

-Note that the following methods of the geolocator API are not supported on the web and will result in a `PlatformException` with the code `UNSUPPORTED_OPERATION`:
+The following methods of the geolocator API are not supported on the web and will result in a `PlatformException` with the code `UNSUPPORTED_OPERATION`:

 - `getLastKnownPosition({ bool forceAndroidLocationManager = true })`
 - `openAppSettings()`
 - `openLocationSettings()`

+> NOTE: due to a [bug](https://github.com/dart-lang/sdk/issues/45562) in the dart:html library the web version of the Geolocator plugin does not work with sound null safety enabled and compiled in release mode.
+Running the App in release mode with sound null safety enabled results in a `Uncaught TypeError` (see issue #693).
+The current workaround would be to build your App with sound null safety disabled in release mode:
+>```shell
+>flutter build web --no-sound-null-safety --release
+>```
+> The Dart team already implemented a [fix](https://github.com/dart-lang/sdk/commit/7abaa9549223d62602f18aa7abc3ca9aa5884939) (currently available in Dart version 2.15.0-63.0.dev), however it has yet to be released and integrated in Flutter.

 </details>